-Getting your dream job starts with a very basic requirement: write a winning resumé.
+Getting your dream job starts with a basic requirement: write a winning resumé.
 A good resumé gets your message across that you are the right person with the right education, training, experience, skills, and attitude for the job.

 But not every resumé is the same.
-Some are really better than others.
+Some are better than others.
 If you want the top employers to notice and choose yours, follow these simple tips:

 A chronological type highlights your entire career or job history, beginning with your latest position.
 If you have a strong history behind a specific position, you may want to consider this approach.
 For example, if you are looking for a job in the journalism industry, list all the journalism-related jobs you’ve had.
-There’s no need to put there your other job experiences that have no direct relationship with being a journalist.
+There’s no need to put your other job experiences there that have no direct relationship with being a journalist.

 If you do not have a strong work history that shows your lengthy experience for a particular job opening, the use of the functional type of resumé is the best option.
 This type focuses on your functional skills.
-For example, if you are applying for a restaurant manager position but you have limited work experience in this post, highlight your attributes that are fit for the restaurant business.
+For example, if you are applying for a restaurant manager position but have limited work experience in this post, highlight your attributes that are fit for the restaurant business.
 For example, highlight your good oral and written communication skills, and people skills, and be focused on details and customer satisfaction.
 All these functional skills are transferable and necessary for a restaurant manager position.

 Highlight your best skills and qualities, if possible, at the top of the resumé.
 This makes it easier for the recruiter to pre-screen whether you have the skills that their company needs.
 Listing your skills and qualities near the top of your resumé immediately lets the recruiter know why they should hire you.
 Once you get their attention, it is then that they scan downwards to check your work history and other related details on the resumé.